02 Aug 2016

-As we prepare for our Family Pirate Takeover, Curator of Art, Melanie Vandenbrouck has been looking at playful portrayals of pirates in our collection.
+Curator of Art, Melanie Vandenbrouck looks at playful portrayals of pirates in our collection.

 If pirates have been wreaking havoc on seas around the world for as long as we can remember, they’ve also been portrayed in popular culture in romanticised or even playful and affectionate ways.
 Fictions and plays about swashbuckling, often dashing pirates, abounded in the 19th century.
 Gilbert and Sullivan’s ‘The Pirates of Penzance’ premiered in December 1879, and remains one of the most popular in the English language.
 Set in Cornwall in Victorian times, it tells the adventures of the love-struck Frederic, who is indentured to a group of comically useless and tender-hearted pirates.
 This operetta explores the timeless themes of courage, duty and honour, as well as being a social commentary of its times.